 A rocket needs a control panel.
 Create one with plastic milk caps, foam shapes, or use a printable control panel.
 Reinforce number recognition by adding numbers to some of the buttons.
 Kids love hitting the buttons as they countdown 10,9,8,7,6,5,4,3,2,1 BLASTOFF!!
 It’s also really fun to shake the rocket as it blasts off into space.

 You don’t want things floating around in the rocket.
 Use hook and loop tape to attach tools, food, clipboards, and crayons to the walls.

 Don’t let unauthorized personnel in your rocket, so a fingerprint scanner and a number pad are a good idea.
 Have fun creating your rocket!

 Of course, you can buy astronaut costumes and helmets to use in the pretend play area.
 Here are a couple of ideas that are friendlier on the budget.
 A large white t-shirt can totally work as a spacesuit.
 If you want to make it a bit fancier, add strips of silver tape or a flag.
 Inexpensive disposable painting coveralls work really well too.

 Remember that Velcro was first used in space.
 Use some to attach tools to the spacesuits.

 Your little astronauts might want to take a space excursion and may need a jet pack to help them get around.
 Check out my tutorial to learn how to use duct tape and two empty two-liter bottles to make a cool DIY jetpack.

 Kids may enjoy helping you make space food for their trips.
-You can use felt, colored paper, or pom-poms to make space food.
+You can use felt, torn colored paper, bits of foam, or pom-poms.